Stop Applying Blindly: Build Your Job Search Marketing Plan

 You should have a master resume—a long document with every job, project, and accomplishment you can think of.
 For each application, you will copy this master and delete everything that isn't directly relevant to the job description.
 Then, you will re-word the remaining bullet points to use the same keywords found in the job description.

 Yes, this takes time.
 That’s the point.
 It shows you’ve done your homework.
 It also helps you get past the initial Applicant Tracking System (ATS) screen, which is designed to filter for keyword relevance.
-For more on this, the Harvard Business Review has excellent, no-nonsense advice.
+For more on this, the Forbes has excellent, no-nonsense advice.

 Stop writing generic cover letters.
 The only cover letter worth sending is one that tells a story the resume can't.
 Connect your experience directly to the company's mission or a recent challenge they've faced.